codefinity/oeuvre/README.md

 ## Guided Evolution

-> Building software systems that evolve means controlling as many unknown factors as possible.

-> An evolutionary architecture supports guided, incremental change across multiple dimensions.

-> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 > Without guidance, evolutionary architecture becomes simply a reactionary architecture.
 Thus, a crucial early architectural decision for any system is to define important dimensions such as scalability, performance, security, data schemas, and so on.
-Conceptually, this allows architects to weigh the importance of a fitness function based on its importance to the system’s overall behavior.

-> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua
+Conceptually, this allows architects to weigh the importance of a fitness function based on its importance to the system’s overall behavior. ~Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 Real world evolution is a random process.
 We will be implementing guided evolution through trial and error.